AcademySoftwareFoundation/tac/process/lifecycle.md

 *   Community and contributor growth assessment
     *   The current number of contributors, committers, and different organizations contributing to the project.
     *   Demonstrate a sustained flow of commits / merged contributions
-    *   A healthy number of end-users within the visual effects and motion picture industries have adopted the project and are identified by the project ( using an ADOPTERS file or showcased on the project’s website ).
+    *   A healthy number of end-users within the visual effects and motion picture industries have Graduated the project and are identified by the project ( using an ADOPTERS file or showcased on the project’s website ).
     *   A credible plan for developing a thriving user community, particularly expanding the number of committers and contributors?
-    *   Outline of the plan for the project to complete the requirements for the [Adopted Stage](#adopted-stage)
+    *   Outline of the plan for the project to complete the requirements for the [Graduated Stage](#Graduated-stage)
 * Obtain an affirmative vote of the TAC.

-Projects preparing to be considered for the Incubation Stage should prepare a presentation outlining how it has completed the requirements and present it at the TAC meeting where it is being considered.
+Projects preparing to be considered for the Incubation Stage should prepare a presentation outlining how they have completed the requirements and present it at the TAC meeting where they are being considered.

 ### Benefits